clafrance/MQL-Project/README.md

 # MQL-Project
-This Project is to analyze website traffic data extracted from Fullstory APIS for a startup SAAS company to identify Most Qualified Leads (MQL), and most popular services.
+This Project is to analyze website traffic data extracted from Fullstory API for a startup SAAS company to identify Most Qualified Leads (MQL), and most popular services.

 ### Dependents